aabbtree77/esp32-vpn/README.md

 [DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi, Bluetooth LE, and ESP-NOW.
 One can connect it to [a lot of sensors](https://esphome.io/#sensor-components) with ready-made drivers.
 The challenge is to control such a board globally, via the internet.

-Initially, the goal was to use the ESP32 board for remote plant watering.
-This goal was achieved.
-However, we also found code-free solutions based on the Clas Ohlson WiFi Smart Plug which could be dissected and controlled with their mobile app.
-The latter are cheap (10-20 euro) and easy to use, but one must rely on the Clas Ohlson servers.
-Smart plugs are limited: It is a one way communication from a mobile phone to an electrical relay via 3rd party servers.

-The ideal is reliable developer-friendly Linux-centric global open free communication.

 ## ESP32 and IoT

 There are several ways to connect the ESP32 globally: